Švejk's journey is mapped on an Austria-Hungary map from 1914, showing the military districts of the

 Quote(s) from the novel

 [III.2] „Pro nás, poslušně hlásím, pane lajtnant.
-Podívejte se, co má sádla.“ Poručík Dub odcházel bruče: „U Filippi se sejdeme.“ „Cože ti říkal?“ obrátil se k Švejkovi Jurajda. „Ale dali jsme si schůzku někde u Filipy.
+Podívejte se, co má sádla.“ Poručík Dub odcházel bruče: „U Filipy se sejdeme.“ „Cože ti říkal?“ obrátil se k Švejkovi Jurajda. „Ale dali jsme si schůzku někde u Filipy.
 Voni tihle vznešení páni bejvají obyčejně buseranti.“

 A great number of the places mentioned in the novel are located within the district, amongst them U kalicha.
 The plot of the first seven chapters of the book almost exclusively takes place here.